-The University of Chicago Pritzker School of Medicine
+Emory University School of Medicine

 Thomas Dayspring, M.D., FACP, FNLA, NCMP

-Director of Cardiovascular Education
+Director, Cardiovascular Education

 Foundation for Health Improvement and Technology

-Biography: Dr. Dayspring is the author of several textbook chapters and peer-reviewed articles, CME publications relating to lipids (including strerols) and lipoproteins including their pharmacologic modulation and their relationship to gender, estrogen and raloxifene.
-He also authors “Lipidaholics Anonymous” a newsletter received by several thousand healthcare professionals.
+Biography Dr. Dayspring is the author of several textbook chapters and peer-reviewed articles, CME publications relating to lipids (including sterols) and lipoproteins, including their pharmacologic modulation and their relationship to gender, estrogen and raloxifene.
+He also authors Lipidaholics Anonymous, a newsletter sent to several thousand healthcare professionals.

-Ian del Conde Pozzi, M.D.
+Ian Del Conde Pozzi, M.D.

 Cardiovascular Disease, Vascular Medicine